This Day In Music: September 23

 September 22 ~ Birthdays/All ~ September 24

-September 23, 1988 ~ Gabriel Alberto Azucena, commonly known as Christian rap, hip-hop singer, producer, songwriter Gawvi, born in the Bronx, New York, USA ~ Active since the late 2000s.
+September 23, 1988 ~ Gabriel Alberto Azucena, commonly known as Christian rap, hip-hop singer, producer, songwriter Gawvi, born in the Bronx, New York, USA ~ Active since the late-2000s.
 Staff producer with Reach Records.
 Regular collaborator of Lecrae and Trip Lee.
 As a recording artist best known for the singles In The Water, God Speed featuring Andy Mineo and KB, and Rock n Roll featuring ELHAE.
 Notably guested on the 116 Clique single Angels, released in 2016

 September 23, 1984 ~ Alternative rock, post-grunge, country rock, folk jazz, blues rock guitarist, dobroist, banjoist, keyboardist, singer Will Knaak, full name William Carter Knaak, born in Austin, Texas, USA ~ Influenced by artists such as Nirvana, Soundgarden, Chuck Berry, Merle Haggard, Willie Nelson.
 As a solo artist debuted with the album The Only Open Road in 2016.
 Lead guitarist for alternative rock outfit Blue October since 2018.
 In-demand sideman, working with artists such as Jon Wolfe, the Royal Souhern Brotherhood, Kacy Crowley, Johnny Solinger, Wade Bowen, and others